19hours/sg-statutes/Acts/Legal Profession Act.md

 ## PART II

-ADMISSION OF ADVOCATES AND SOLICITORS

-Division 1 —

-Board of Legal Education
+SINGAPORE INSTITUTE OF LEGAL EDUCATION

-### Establishment of Board of Legal Education
+### Establishment of Institute

-3\.—(1) There shall be established a body to be called the Board of Legal Education.
+3\.—(1) There shall be established a body to be called the Singapore Institute of Legal Education.

-(2) The Board shall be a body corporate with perpetual succession and a common seal, with powers subject to the provisions of this Act —
+(2) The Institute shall be a body corporate with perpetual succession and a common seal, and with powers subject to the provisions of this Act —

 (a) to sue and be sued in its corporate name;